srideepalaksmiaucse/Infosys_Springboard_PolicyNav_Public-_Policy_Navigation_Using_AI-/README.md

 ---

 ## Run the Application
 streamlit run app.py

-The application will be available at: http://localhost:8501
+The application will run at:
+http://localhost:8501

 ---

-# Usage
+# Usage Guide

-1. Register or log in.
+1. Register or log in to the platform.
 2. Upload a policy document.
 3. Use AI tools to analyze the document.
-4. Ask questions related to the policy.
+4. Ask questions related to policy content.
-5. Generate summaries.
+5. Generate summaries or translations.
-6. Translate policy content.
-7. Explore readability analysis and visualizations.
+6. View readability analysis and visualizations.

-Admin users can monitor system activity through the admin dashboard.
+Administrators can monitor system activity using the admin dashboard.

 ---

 # Screenshots

-Example screenshots to include:
+Recommended screenshots to include:

 - Login Page
 - Signup Page